-Payments Due by Pe eriod
+Payments Due by Period

 Total 2006 2007-2008 2009-2010 After 2010

 (\$ in millions)

 \$ 9.0 \$1.4 \$ 2.7 \$ 2.3 \$ 2.6

 1.6 1.2 0.4

 \$10.6 \$2.6 \$ 3.1 \$ 2.3 \$ 2.6

++ = + + • • • • • +

 After completion of the financing transaction, NCM LLC will be obligated to make periodic interest payments on the loans under the senior secured credit facility, based on an interest rate equal to an applicable margin plus either a variable base rate or a eurodollar rate.
-The applicable margin for the term loan facility is expected to be 0.75% with respect to base rate loans and 1.75% with respect to eurodollar loans.
+The applicable margin for the term loan facility is expected to be within a range of 0.75% to 1.00% with respect to base rate loans and within a range of 1.75% to 2.00% with respect to eurodollar loans.
 The applicable margin for the revolving credit facility is expected to be 0.75% with respect to base rate loans and 1.75% with respect to eurodollar loans.
 Commencing with the third fiscal quarter in fiscal year 2008, the applicable margin for the revolving credit facility will be determined quarterly and will be subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (to be defined in the NCM LLC credit agreement as the ratio of secured funded debt less unrestricted cash and cash equivalents, over adjusted EBITDA).
-The terms of the new senior secured credit facility.
+The terms of the new senior secured credit facility will require us to hedge the cash flow variability of interest for at least 50% of the term loan.
+In addition, we will have a new variable rate revolving credit agreement that will replace our existing credit facility.
 Debt service requirements under this agreement will depend on the amounts borrowed and the level of the based interest rate.